eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 **VM CompileCommand printcompilation**

 Let us now continue with the example, and inspect which methods are compiled.
-This can be done by using a special `CompileCommand` flag that defines various additional compiler control options. `printcompilation` is one of them which prints compiled methods (for more details about `CompileCommand` use `java -XX:CompileCommand=help --version`).
+We do this by using a special `CompileCommand` flag that defines various additional compiler control options. `printcompilation` is one of them which prints compiled methods (for more details about `CompileCommand` use `java -XX:CompileCommand=help --version`).

 ```
 $ java -XX:CompileCommand=printcompilation,*::* Test.java